 Scott is Author/Presenter of over 40 technical works, with recent contributions including Co-Instructor of the ASCE Geocongress (2019) short course “Practical Qualitative Risk Evaluation for Geotechnical Projects”; instructor for Transient Seepage Analysis and Modelling USSD (2017) Workshop on “Dry Dams and Levees”; and Contributing Author to “The International Levee Handbook” (2013) published by CIRIA.
 He has taught undergraduate and graduate engineering courses, including soil mechanics, foundation engineering, ground improvement engineering, experimental geotechnical engineering, geo-environmental engineering, soil dynamics, seepage and slope stability, and rock mechanics.

-Scott currently serves as Vice-Chair of the USSD Levee Committee.
+Scott currently serves as Chair of the USSD Levee Committee.
 Past professional awards and recognition include a CAREER award from the National Science Foundation and the Thomas A. Middlebrooks Award from ASCE for Best Published Paper in the ASCE Geotechnical and Geoenvironmental Journal for the year 1998.